-1. Student submits written grievance to faculty or staff member involved.

-2. Faculty or staff member responds to the student grievance in writing.
+- 1. Students submit written grievances to faculty or staff members involved. - 2.
+Faculty or staff members respond to the student grievance in writing.

-If student is satisfied with the written response, the grievance is resolved.
-If dissatisfied with the response, the student submits written grievance to the Team leader

-The team leader responds to the student grievance in writing.
+If the student is satisfied with the written response, the grievance is resolved.
+If dissatisfied with the response, the student submits written grievance to the Team leader The team leader responds to the student grievance in writing.

-If student is satisfied with the written response, the grievance is resolved.
-If dissatisfied with the response, the student submits written grievance to the Nursing Program Director.
+If the student is satisfied with the written response, the grievance is resolved.
+If dissatisfied with the response, the student submits a written grievance to the Nursing Program Director.
 The Nursing Program Director responds to the student grievance in writing.

-If student is satisfied with the written response, the grievance is resolved.
-If dissatisfied with the response, the student submits written grievance to Vice President of Academic Affairs.
+If the student is satisfied with the written response, the grievance is resolved.
+If dissatisfied with the response, the student submits a written grievance to the Vice President of Academic Affairs.
 The Vice President of Academic Affairs responds to the student grievance in writing.

-Student may request conference with faculty involved, Nursing Program Director, and Vice President of Academic Affairs.
+Students may request a conference with faculty involved, Nursing Program Director, and Vice President of Academic Affairs.

-If student is satisfied with response, the grievance is resolved.
-If dissatisfied with the response, student submits grievance to the College President.
+If a student is satisfied with the response, the grievance is resolved.
+If dissatisfied with the response, the student submits a grievance to the College President.